-Your Karate Kid will get a kick out of these shows and stories.
+Your Karate Kid will get a kick out of these movies, shows, and books.
 Even the funny ones deliver key messages on building self-esteem and standing up to bullies.

 By the Kids’ Media Experts at SmartFeed